 Like medieval commons holding fields and pasture in trust for the livelihood of landless peasants in a wood-based energy economy, Solar Commons today can capture value in our emerging renewable energy economy by holding solar technology in community trusts that provide a local income stream for energy assistance, homeless shelters, community gardens and other basic needs.
-Solar Commons are new business models that use community trust ownership to deliver benefits from solar energy into low-income communities.
+Solar Commons (CC)* are new business models that use community trust ownership to deliver benefits from solar energy into low-income communities.

 The first low-income community trust solar we know about was created a few years ago for an indigenous village without electricity in a remote area of India.
 Solar panels were donated to the village trust on the condition that fifty percent of the trustees be women.
 We were inspired by the way community trust solar was used for social change and women's empowerment.
-Our first two Solar Commons projects in the US are linked to the well-being and empowerment of African American urban communities.
+The first two Solar Commons projects in the US are linked to the well-being and empowerment of African American urban communities.